Matcha vs. Coffee Caffeine: Which Brew Reigns Supreme for Energy?

 Stick with Coffee If:

 You are a deep sleeper who needs a powerful jolt to get moving in the morning, or you are an endurance athlete looking for a proven performance enhancer.
 If you love the ritual of roasting and brewing and have a healthy stomach, coffee remains a classic for a reason.
+Coffee is also the clear choice for those who need rapid, immediate alertness—emergency responders, early-morning shift workers, or anyone whose job requires peak physical performance within 30 minutes of waking.

 Switch to Matcha If: